temp-somelk/ekunazanu.dev.archive/content/lab/colour-theory.md

 ![Image of Colour Theory](/media/lab/colour-theory/header.png)

 If you noticed by now, there is a surprising lack of color in this website (except for the boring and dull blue accents I guess).
-While that's intentional to keep focus on the content, I must admit I am a huge fan of colours and colour theory, and how colours can play tricks on our subconcious.
+While that's intentional to make look like a simple paper document and keep focus on the content, I must admit I am a huge fan of colours and colour theory, and how colours can play tricks on our subconcious.
 It's been used by brands to convey their .
 But one thing is certain.

 ## The Language of Colours